abdulrahman305/cpython-mingw/.github/ISSUE_TEMPLATE/feature.md

   Use this space to post links to the places where you have already discussed this feature proposal:
 -->

+**Guidelines for Proposing Enhancements**

+For guidance on proposing new features or enhancements, please refer to the [enhancement guidelines](../../../../Doc/howto/enhancement.rst).

 <!--
 You can freely edit this text.
 Remove any lines you believe are unnecessary.